sugarlabs/musicblocks/Debugging.md

-*Sometimes bugs are serendipitously adopted as features worth perpetuating, sometimes procedures must be constructed to deal with the phenomena caused by their appearance, and sometimes the bugs and their side effect need to be removed.
+*Sometimes bugs are serendipitously adopted as features worth perpetuating, sometimes procedures must be constructed to deal with the phenomena caused by their appearance, and sometimes the bugs and their side effects need to be removed.
 But in this pursuit, children become creative researchers studying behavior, making up theories, trying out ideas, etc.*&mdash;Cynthia Solomon